Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 In other words, the tight side of the hip does not have enough mobility to get into a position that is optimal for the glute to fire and start working.

-Spend some time foam rolling out the tight hip flexor, and doing some hip flexor stretches to lengthen the muscles of the tight hip.
+Spend some time foam rolling out the tight hip flexor to release any chronic tightness that exists there.

 2. Activating the Weak Glute by Increasing Extension